Cecilia Rönn

 Cecilia Rönn (born 6 May 1980) is a Swedish politician.
-A member of the Liberal Party, she was elected to the Riksdag in 2022.
+A member of the Liberals, she was elected to the Riksdag in 2022.
 She represents the constituency of Halland County.

 She was born in Varberg and trained as a mechanical engineer at Halmstad University.
 She worked in business for several years before becoming involved in politics, joining the Liberal Party in 2015.
 She worked with the school board and municipal council.
 She also became chairwoman of the Liberal Party in Varberg before her election to the Riksdag.
 Her term began on 26 September 2022.
 She is a member of the Finance Committee and her party's spokesperson for economic policy.

 Early life and education

 She was born on 6 May 1980 in Varberg, Sweden.
 She was raised in Väröbacka and Veddige.
 She studied mechanical engineering at Halmstad University.

 Career

 Business

 In 2006, she began working as an engineer at Carlsberg in Falkenberg.
 In 2010, she became a site manager at Ramlösa in Helsingborg, also a part of the Carlsberg Group.